 RUDOLF SAGMEISTER | Marko Zink’s Daguerreotypes

-A layered autobiographical examination by way of photography; scenes from the artist’s family history—his childhood and youth, shaped by his mother, grandmother, and aunts—staged in his parental home in the remote village of Gaschurn, located in the Alpine valley of Montafon in the Austrian state of Vorarlberg: In large-format photographs, the artist—masked and wearing his mother’s dress—sits at the family dining table in the corner underneath a folk-art crucifix.
+A layered autobiographical examination by way of photography; scenes from the artist’s family history—his childhood and youth, shaped by his mother, grandmother, and aunts—staged in his parental home in the remote village of Gaschurn, located in the Alpine valley of Montafon in the Austrian state of Vorarlberg: In large-format photographs, the artist—masked and wearing his grandmother’s dress—sits at the family dining table in the corner underneath a folk-art crucifix.
 A final deliberate farewell prior to the sale of the several-hundred-year-old parental home.

 Hung on the black walls of the small, darkened exhibition space are likenesses of his mother’s sisters, his aunts, played by the artist himself, each pose, dress, and mask carefully selected and photographically staged at authentic locations in his hometown.
 Printed on small-format hand mirrors and presented in pairs like butterfly wings in close succession.
 The dual, slightly uneven hanging is also reminiscent of nineteenth-century stereograms, in which two pictures were captured by lenses placed at the same distance as a person’s eyes, thus creating the visual illusion of a three-dimensional image.